 Any remediation that is undertaken must be sufficient to ensure the breaking of any identified pollution linkage between the source and receptors - human, animal, vegetable or environmental.

 Your solicitor may arrange for environmental searches to be carried out to satisfy your mortgage lender.
 This is usually a search of records to find previous land uses.

 If you are buying or selling a property you may need to search some of the records we hold:

 The public register of contaminated land which lists land which is causing harm or likely to cause harm to flora, fauna, water or the environment.
 There is currently no land in Southend that meets this criteria.

 Information on former industrial activity in the borough

 - Details of environmental permits

-The council makes a charge for researching and providing any further information that may be held in respect of a particular site and of other potentially contaminated sites that may have been identified in the area.
+The council does not make a charge for advising if a site is potentially contaminated land but does charge for researching and providing any further information that may be held in respect of a particular site and of other potentially contaminated sites that may have been identified in the area.

 Any response provided following appropriate enquiries represents the information available to Council Officers.
 It is given on the understanding that the Council cannot guarantee the accuracy of the conditions below ground level at a particular site.